Love & Friendship

 Deliciously arch American filmmaker Whit Stillman proves a perfect match for this adaptation of a lesser-known Jane Austen novel

-With an unpaid servant in tow, Susan arrives at the plush Churchill estate with the secret goal of wooing its young, handsome, impossibly rich scion, Reginald (Xavier Samuel), who falls for her immediately.
-But in an unrelated complication, Lady Susan's stressed-out teen daughter, Frederica (Morfydd Clark, captivatingly guileless), shows up too.
-Sensing a potential romantic rival in her own blood, our devious heroine begins to plot with her American friend in London, Alicia (Chloë Sevigny, whose ennui and flat delivery bring a welcome touch of seen-it-all modernity to the period piece).
+With an unpaid servant in tow, the newly widowed Susan arrives at a sprawling country pile for an extended visit.
+Her ulterior motive is to woo the young, handsome and impossibly rich Reginald (Xavier Samuel), who falls for her immediately.
+But, in an unexpected complication, Lady Susan’s neglected teenage daughter Frederica (Morfydd Clark, captivating) runs away from boarding school and shows up too.
+Sensing a potential romantic rival, our devious heroine begins plotting with her American friend in London, Alicia (Chloë Sevigny, whose ennui and flat delivery add a touch of seen-it-all modernity).

 Cast and crew